nickswift/meal-planner/README.md

 ## Stretch Goals

 * Turn meal plans into calendar events for all major calendar apps
-* (maybe) pull this logic out into a Go base API or something like that
+* (maybe) pull this logic out into a Go based API or something like that
 * Make a web UI for interacting with this system (using aforementioned API)